 Other interest expense includes investment interest, interest incurred in a trade or business, and passive activity interest.
-If you are a U.S. citizen, resident alien, or a domestic estate, and your gross foreign source income (including any income excluded on Form 2555 or Form 2555-EZ) does not exceed \$5,000, you may allocate all of your interest expense to U.S. source income.
-Otherwise, each type of interest expense is apportioned separately using an "asset method."
+If you are a U.S. citizen, resident alien, or a domestic estate, and your gross foreign source income (including any income excluded on Form 2555 or Form 2555-EZ) does not exceed \$5,000, you can allocate all